Back-action supercurrent diodes

-Figure~\ref{SDE}a-e demonstrates that non-reciprocity of the critical currents emerges for finite gate voltages via a series resistor, and can be easily tuned in amplitude.
+Figure~\ref{SDE}a-e demonstrates that non-reciprocity of the critical currents emerges for finite gate voltages via a series resistor and can be easily tuned in amplitude.
 We show the switching currents while sweeping the biasing current from zero to positive values ($I_{c}^+$, blue dots) or from zero to negative values ($|I_{c}^-|$, orange dots) as a function of the nominal gate voltage $V_g^0$.
 The control resistor $R_c$ ranges from 2\,k$\Omega$ to 22\,k$\Omega$.
 As $R_c$ increases, the data sets of positive and negative critical currents move apart.
 The nonreciprocal component of the critical current, $\Delta I_{c}= I_{c}^+-|I_{c}^-|$, is plotted in Fig.~\ref{SDE}f-j for the same values of $R_c$.
 The curves are odd-in-$V_g^0$ but nonmonotonic, with peaks at $\simeq \pm 32$\,V that increase in magnitude with $R_c$.
+The observed shift and skewness of $I_c^\pm(V_g^0)$ in Fig.\ref{SDE}a-e results from the offset in the gate voltage due to the current flowing through the resistor.
+Since the gate voltage for complete $I_c$ suppression does not depend, at first order, on $R_c$, yielding an increase or decrease of the slope $\partial I_c / \partial V_g^0$, depending on the polarity of both the critical current and the gate voltage.

 To further confirm the role of the control resistor in driving the supercurrent non-reciprocity, we display the critical currents with respect to the gate voltage normalized by the back-action contribution in Fig.~\ref{SDE}k.
 By defining $V_{g,c}^{\pm} = V_g^0 - I_c^{\pm} R_c$, positive and negative critical currents become identical within the experimental accuracy (see also Supplementary Figure 2).